MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_PSModulePath.md

 By default, the effective locations assigned to `$env:PSModulePath` are:

-- System-wide locations: `$PSHOME\Modules`

-  These folders contain modules that ship with PowerShell.
+- System-wide locations: These folders contain modules that ship with PowerShell.
+These modules are store in the `$PSHOME\Modules` folder.
+This is also the location where the Windows management modules are installed.

 - User-installed modules: These are modules installed by the user.
   `Install-Module` has a **Scope** parameter that allows you to specify